aktugchelekche/School_Dictrict_Analysis-/README.md

 The purpose of the analysis is to assist the school board and superintended in making decision regarding the school budget, improvement requirement, professional developments and other priorities.

-* In this analysis, we will adhere full confidentiality of student personal information and comply with FERPA ( 20 U.S.C , 1232g; 34 CFR Part 99 ) *
+*In this analysis, we will adhere full confidentiality of student personal information and comply with FERPA ( 20 U.S.C , 1232g; 34 CFR Part 99.)*